-Under the UK planning system, Wycombe District Council has a statutory duty to consider the protection and planting of trees when granting planning permission for proposed development.
-Our Arboricultural Team are responsible for matters relating to trees and hedges in Wycombe District.
+Under the UK planning system, we have a statutory duty to consider the protection and planting of trees when granting planning permission for proposed development.
+Our Arboricultural Team are responsible for matters relating to trees and hedges in the Wycombe area.

 The potential effect of development on trees, whether statutorily protected (e.g. by a tree preservation order or by their inclusion within a conservation area) or not, is a material consideration that is taken into account when dealing with planning applications.
 Where trees are statutorily protected, it is important to follow the appropriate procedures before undertaking any works that might affect the protected trees.

 Tree Preservation Orders and conservation areas

 A Tree Preservation Order (TPO) is a form of planning control that protects trees which make a significant contribution to the amenity of the area.
 TPOs are usually made to protect trees which are visually prominent, but factors such as wildlife value, rarity or cultural significance can also be taken into account.

 The making of a TPO is often prompted when trees are under a known or suspected threat of being cut down or damaged.
 They are sometimes also made following notification of works in a conservation area.
 Trees in a conservation area that are over 75 millimetres stem diameter at 1.5 metres above ground level are protected in a very similar way to TPO trees.